gjakubik/distChessEngine/README.md

 Note: This guide focuses on setup for the student machines at the Universtiy of Notre Dame.
 If you do not have an account, you will need to find a way to deploy to a cluster of machines.
 This can be achieved relatively easily(but probably not very cheaply) with virtual machines.

 #### *Environment*

-To run this project, it is be (????
-THIS IS WEIRD -- michael comment on fragmented sentence @ Gavito) First, log onto one of the student machines:
+First, log onto one of the student machines:
 ```bash
 ssh <netID>@student00.cse.nd.edu